safinaa351/Lokatani-Timbangan-IoT-Backend/README.md

 ## Deployment

-This application can be deployed on Google Cloud Run using Cloud Build.
-Ensure that your `cloudbuild.yaml` is properly configured to build and push the Docker image to the Container Registry.
+This application is designed to be deployed on Google Cloud Run, a serverless platform that automatically scales based on demand.
+Cloud Build is used to automate the build and deployment process.

+1.  **Build:** Cloud Build uses the `cloudbuild.yaml` file to build the Docker image.
+2.  **Push:** The Docker image is pushed to the Google Container Registry.
+3.  **Deploy:** Cloud Run deploys the image from the Container Registry.

 ## Dependencies